vrurg/vrurg.github.io/_posts/2022-04-18-will-complain-trait.md

 for the [Advanced Raku For Beginners](/arfb.html) series.
 But you know what they
 say: wanna make the God laugh – tell him your plans!

-Anyway, there is one tradition I should try to maintain howerver hard the times
+Anyway, there is one tradition I should try to maintain however hard the times
 are: whenever I introduce something new into the Raku language an update has to be published.
 No exception this time.